JaimeStill/PatternsAndPractices/05-di-and-middleware.md

 ### [Mock Provider](#dependency-injection-and-middleware)

+The following classes are defined in the `{Project}.Identity.Mock` library, and make use of the `AdUser` class and `IUserProvider` interface defined above.

+#### MockProvider Implementation

 Because we took the care of building an `IUserProvider` interface, we aren't locked into working with `IUserProvider` in an Active Directory domain.
-This section will outline all of the resources necessary for setting up Cookie Authentication and building the implementation of `IUserProvider` around mocking some Active Directory User Principal objects.
+This implementation defines all of the interactions necessary for setting up Cookie Authentication and building the implementation of `IUserProvider` around mocking some Active Directory User Principal objects.

-The following classes are defined in the `{Project}.Identity.Mock` library, and make use of the `AdUser` class and `IUserProvider` interface defined above.

 **`MockProvider`**